mike-weiner/maw-resources/README.md

    * **All Options:**
       * `ASC` - Order posts in an ascending order
       * `DESC` - Order posts in a descending order
-- `orderby` --> Choose what metric the resources in your display are sorted by. **Note:** You can include more than one oderby prarameter as a fallback(s).
-When using more than one orderby parameter, separate each by a sapce.
+- `orderby` --> Choose what metric the resources in your display are sorted by. **Note:** You can include more than one orderby parameter as a fallback(s).
+When using more than one orderby parameter, separate each by a space.
 For example: `orderby="title post-date"` would sort posts by title and then if a post did not have a title it would sort by post-date.
    * **Default:** `title` - By default the display will order posts by their title
    * **All Options:**
       * `title` - Order by the title of your resource(s).